Graduate College Strategic Plan

 While the strategic plan reflects the intentions of the Graduate College and other University stakeholders, it will be revisited semiannually to reassess priorities, assess progress and incorporate revisions.

-The Graduate College will assess and continually improve programs and policies designed to achieve our objectives as completely and efficiently as possible.
+The Graduate College will assess and continually improve programs and policies designed to achieve our objectives.

 The Graduate College will enhance graduate experiences by fostering innovation in graduate education, especially in creating and supporting interdisciplinary programs, delivering online courses and programs and extending educational opportunities to nontraditional learners.